Patriarch Sergius of Moscow: Declaration of loyalty toward the USSR

 This declaration sparked an immediate schism within Russian Orthodoxy.
 Many believers, including numerous respected bishops in prisons and exile, broke communion with Sergius.
 This opposition movement became known as the "Josephites," after one of its leaders, Metropolitan Joseph of Petrograd.
 The policy of submission to the Soviet state is commonly called "Sergianism," a derogatory term coined by its opponents to denote a betrayal of the Church's principles.

 In 1934, Sergius assumed the more elevated title of "His Beatitude, Metropolitan of Moscow and Kolomna."
 Then, in 1936, following a false, state-sponsored report of Metropolitan Peter's death, Sergius dropped "Deputy" from his title and assumed the full position of patriarchal locum tenens, even though Peter was, in fact, still alive.

 Despite Sergius's pledge of loyalty, his declaration failed to stop the state's persecution.
 The arrests and executions of clergy and the destruction of churches intensified, reaching a peak during the Great Purge of 1937–1938.
 Before the 1941 invasion by Nazi Germany, only four ruling bishops remained active and out of prison in the entire USSR.
 Likewise, of the approximately 50,000 Russian Orthodox priests active in 1918, only about 500 remained by 1935.

 Patriarchal locum tenens Peter of Krutitsy was executed by firing squad in 1937.

 Only after the German invasion of the Soviet Union in 1941 did Joseph Stalin scale back the anti-religious campaign, needing the moral and patriotic support of the Church for the war effort.
 In the early hours of September 5, 1943, Stalin met with the three chief hierarchs of the Church, Sergius, Alexy (Simansky), and Nikolai (Yarushevich), and promised concessions in exchange for their loyalty.
 Among the concessions were the opening of theological schools, the limited release of imprisoned clerics, and the return of some church property, including the Trinity Lavra of St. Sergius.
 Most importantly, he granted permission for the Church to convene a council and elect a new Patriarch.

 In return, the Soviet government formalized its control over the Church.
 A new state body, the Council for the Affairs of the Russian Orthodox Church (CAROC), was created to oversee it.
 Headed by a general from the NKGB, the council ensured that the Church would operate under the strict supervision of the state's security services.

 Election to the Patriarchate and death

-On September 8, 1943, a council of 19 bishops assembled at the Patriarchal Residence in Moscow.
-They unanimously elected the acting head of the church, Patriarchal Locum Tenens Sergius (Stragorodsky), to the newly restored office.
+On September 8, 1943, a bishops’ council of the Russian Orthodox Church met at the Patriarchal Residence in Moscow and unanimously elected Metropolitan Sergius (Stragorodsky), the Patriarchal Locum Tenens, to the restored office of Patriarch of Moscow and all Rus’.

 Four days later, on September 12, he was formally enthroned at Moscow's Epiphany Cathedral at Yelokhovo as the Patriarch of Moscow and all Rus'.
 At the time of his installation, Patriarch Sergius was 76 years old and in frail health.
 His tenure lasted only eight months; he died from a cerebral hemorrhage in Moscow on May 15, 1944.